Hanka8/FM-product-feedback/README.md

     Refactored State Management: Replaced useState with useReducer to manage form state more effectively.
 This refactor centralizes state management and makes state transitions more predictable and easier to debug.
     Reducer Function: Implemented a formReducer function to handle state updates based on dispatched actions, improving the separation of concerns and making the state management more explicit.

-### Continued development
+### USeful reaources

 Next time, I would use these tools:

-- [Tanstack Query](https://tanstack.com/) for routing, asynchronous state management and more
+- [Tanstack Query](https://tanstack.com/) easier approach for handling loading states while fetching data etc.
 - [class-names](https://github.com/JedWatson/classnames) for conditionally joining classNames together
 - [React Hook Form](https://react-hook-form.com/) performant, flexible and extensible forms with easy-to-use validation

 ## Author

+- This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6)
 - Website - [Hana Maruškevičová](hanamarus.cz)